-The computing systems specialist designs, implements. and integrates software applications which may execute on any system of computing devices, from supercomputers to game boards.
-They use theories, methodologies, and techniques that help ensure that the system is robust and useable.
+The computing systems specialist designs, implements, and integrates software applications which may execute on any system of computing devices, from supercomputers to game boards.
+He or she uses theories, methodologies, and techniques that help ensure that the system is robust and useable.
 The information systems specialist, on the other hand, is concerned with the flow, storage, and access to information both within and across organizational boundaries, encompassing systems that are both computational and non-computational.
-They require a broad systems perspective and an appreciation of both technical matters like databases, networks, and telecommunications, as well as non-technical matters such as ethics, law, and digital culture.
+He or she requires a broad systems perspective and an appreciation of both technical matters like databases, networks, and telecommunications, as well as non-technical matters such as ethics, law, and digital culture.
 The minor in Computer Studies offers the study of computing from a generalist point of view.
 This option may particularly appeal to students in the humanities, liberal arts, teacher education, or those with a general interest in computing.

 - In addition to the program requirements listed below, students must satisfy the University degree requirements (see p.
-11). - Courses in Computing & Information Systems fulfilling University science credit requirements for the BSc are marked "(Sc)" in the individual course descriptions. - The same course may not simultaneously satisfy the requirements of both programs in a joint-major degree.

-- Students in an Information Systems program may substitute COIS 1020H for COIS 1520H in their requirements. - MATH 1110H and 1120H (1100Y or 1101Y) are recommended for students in a Computing Systems program who are interested in postgraduate studies. - For the program in Computing Systems & Physics, see the relevant section of the Calendar.
+15). - Courses in Computing & Information Systems fulfilling University science credit requirements for the BSc are marked "(Sc)" in the individual course descriptions. - The same course may not simultaneously satisfy the requirements of both programs in a joint-major degree. - Students majoring in Computing Systems and who have had some programming experience may consider enrolling in both COIS 1010H and 1020H in the Fall term to increase their options for additional COIS courses earlier in their program. - COIS 1010H and 1020H are offered in both the Fall and Winter terms. - Students in an Information Systems program may substitute COIS 1020H for COIS 1520H in their requirements. - MATH 1110H and 1120H (1100Y or 1101Y) are recommended for students in a Computing Systems program who are interested in postgraduate studies. - For the program in Computing Systems & Physics, see the relevant section of the Calendar.